pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 ## View audit logs

-TiDB Cloud audit logs are readable text files with the log creation date, cluster ID, and Pod ID incorporated into the filenames.
+TiDB Cloud audit logs are readable text files with the cluster ID, Pod ID, and log creation date incorporated into the fully qualified filenames.

-For example, `tidb-audit-2022-04-21T18-16-29.529.log`.
+For example, `13796619446086334065/0/tidb-audit-2022-04-21T18-16-29.529.log`.
+In this example, `13796619446086334065` indicates the cluster ID and `0` indicates the Pod ID.

 ## Disable audit logging